311zzb/gitlet/gitlet-design.md

        A private helper method that captures the logic of the merge command.
     8. `private static void mergeChecks1(Commit curr, Commit other)` Perform checks for the merge command.
     9. `private static void fastForward(Commit other)`
-       Fast-forward the current branch to the designated commit.
+       Fast-forward the current branch to the designated commit and print information.
        Only called when the split commit is the same as the current commit.
+       Special case: do not print fast-forward info when pulling.
     10. `private static void mergeChecks2(Set<String> changingFiles)` Perform checks for the merge command.
 15. misc
     1. `private static void assertGITLET()` Assert the `CWD` contains a `.gitlet` directory.